 Guy Julier is Professor of Design Leadership and Head of Research in the Department of Design at Aalto University.
 He works with researchers and students to investigate new design practices and economies.
 His most recent book, Economies of Design (2017), provides an analysis of the multiple economic roles of contemporary design.
 The Culture of Design (2014, 3rd edition) offers a unique overview of design practice in contemporary culture and society.

 The post-doctoral researcher of the project, Kaisu Savola, is a design historian and curator.
-She will defend her doctoral thesis ‘Disrespectful thoughts about design’: Social and political ideologies in Finnish design 1960-1980 in 2022 at Aalto University, Department of Design.
+She defended her doctoral thesis ‘‘Disrespectful thoughts about design’: Social and political ideologies in Finnish design 1960-1980’ in March 2023 at Aalto University, Department of Design.
 In addition to her research, her recent work includes curating the spring 2022 headline exhibition at the Helsinki Design Museum and curating and producing the Finnish pavilion at the XXII Triennale di Milano in 2019.